2019 CITIZENS ACADEMY WILL BE HELD APRIL 11, 2019 - MAY 30, 2019

 Summary: Learn what constitutes a gang?
 Who are the members?
 What does it mean to be a “gang” member?
 What can communities do to help prevent this problem and combat it?

-Innovative Programs such as: Data Driven Intervention - Community Policing - Community Involvement.
-Building Bridges and Partnerships: Community Policing, and Community Participation – “From Rhetoric to Reality – Where Do We Go from Here?”
+Building Bridges and Breaking Barriers - addressing the schools to prison pipeline; Crating Partnerships; Data Driven Intervention and other Innovations in Justice; Community Policing and Community Participation – “From Rhetoric to Reality – Where Do We Go from Here?”

 Summary: Learn how Yolo County law enforcement is addressing the homeless issue in our community.
 Reflections on the first seven weeks and a look forward to continue the dialogue.
 Closing remarks on community involvement and participation to achieve long-term public safety solutions and strategies.
 Graduation reception and ceremony.